smartguy05/ai.orchestrator/Ai.Orchestrator/README.md

   "conversationId": null
 }
 ```
 *conversationId is null unless you are continuing an in progress conversation.
-A successful result will return a Conversation Id you can you to do multi-shot prompting instead of single shot as shown in this example*
+A successful result will return a Conversation Id you can use to do multi-shot prompting instead of single shot as shown in this example*

 Example Successful Response:
 ```